leonard-IMBERT/StarlightMap/README.md

 A big thanks to him and to the community for what they are doing on this forum.

+## Alternative front-end
+Two front are available one on the `/` path and the older on the `/old` path

 ## Dependencies
 This software depends on
  - MongoDB